tomiplevak/theMERNApp-frontend/README.md

 # theMERNApp
- stack: Mongo Db for Database, Express and Node Js for Backend, React Js for Frontend.
+Frontend builded with React Js - Backend with Express and Node Js - Mongo Db for Database.

+This app works as a Travel Record.